 Everyone is forgetful sometimes.
-Forgetting an item while grocery shopping, misplacing your keys, missing your exit while driving or not remembering an appointment every so often are no real causes for concern.
-Forgetfulness can seem to get worse when you’re experiencing stress, are especially busy, have taken on a new challenge, or haven’t been getting enough sleep.
-Occasional memory lapses are apart of the normal aging process, and there is probably no cause for alarm if forgetfulness or absentmindedness are not getting significantly worse or accompanied by other problems like personality changes, disorientation, frequent struggles to find the right words or difficulty completing familiar tasks.
+From misplacing wallets to missing the occasional appointment, things can simply slip our minds.
+Forgetfulness can get worse when you’re experiencing stress, are especially busy, have taken on a new challenge or haven’t been getting enough sleep.
+Occasional memory lapses are a part of the normal aging process.
+The Mayo clinic suggests they probably aren’t cause for concern if they aren’t getting significantly worse or accompanied by other problems, such as personality changes, disorientation, frequent struggles to find the right words or difficulty completing familiar tasks.

 Is Dementia a Normal Part of Aging?

 Though dementia mostly affects older adults, it is not a part of normal aging.
 When it comes to normal forgetfulness and dementia one benchmark distinguishes the two: disruption.
 While normal memory loss with age may be frustrating or inconvenient, dementia significantly disrupts a person’s life.

 According to Mayo Clinic, common age-related memory-loss symptoms include occasionally forgetting a name or a word but recalling it later in the day.
 You might also need a list more often to help you remember tasks.
 Sometimes misplacing common items but finding them in logical places is also typical.

 According to the CDC, symptoms of dementia can vary widely from person to person.
 Signs of dementia in the elderly include problems with memory, attention, communication, reasoning, judgment, task completion, problem-solving, moods, behaviors, and spatial and visual perception.

 If you’re determining forgetfulness vs. Alzheimer's or forgetfulness vs. dementia in a loved one, consider these early signs of dementia development:

 - Having trouble remembering names of friends and loved ones

 - Asking for the same information over and over